asheroto/Registry-Jumper/CONTRIBUTING.md

 ### Contributing Code

 We highly recommend using Visual Studio Code for development.
 You can download it [here](https://code.visualstudio.com/).
 It supports a wide variety of languages and extensions, and is available for Windows, macOS, and Linux.
-It also supports Git out of the box, making it easy to contribute to Extension Exporter.
+It also supports Git out of the box, making it easy to contribute to Registry Jumper.

 1. Fork the repository on GitHub.
 2. Clone your fork locally (`git clone https://github.com/your-username/Registry-Jumper.git`).